Tax Implications of Selling a Home in 2025

 Even rockstar agents can’t make your tax liability disappear, but HomeLight data shows that the top 5% of agents across the U.S. help clients sell their home for as much as 10% more than the average real estate agent, helping offset the tax bill.

-Wherever you are in your home-selling or tax-prep journey at the moment, we’ll review how your taxes may be impacted by selling your home for a profit.
+Wherever you are in your home selling or tax prep journey at the moment, we’ll review how your taxes may be impacted by selling your home for a profit.
 We’ll discuss the capital gains tax, how you may be excluded from it, and what may be different for you if you’re selling an inherited property or relocating for the military.
 Lastly, we’ll point you to some forms and key resources to help along the way.

 Capital gains tax implications of selling a home

-In recent years, home prices have increased dramatically.
-Therefore, many homeowners looking to sell in 2024 will have experienced significant capital gains since their home purchase, especially if they’ve owned their home for more than three years.
-For 2024, the IRS announced some rule changes on capital gains.
-The tax rates remain the same, but the income thresholds for those rates are moving slightly higher, with an approximate 5.4% increase from 2023 levels.
+For tax year 2025, the IRS announced some rule changes on capital gains.
+The tax rates remain the same, but the income thresholds for those rates are moving slightly higher, with an approximate 2.8% increase from 2024 levels.

-For insight into capital gains taxes for home sellers, we consulted Logan Allec, a CPA and founder of tax relief company Choice Tax Relief and personal finance blog Money Done Right.
+For insight into capital gains taxes for home sellers, we consulted Logan Allec, a CPA and founder of tax relief company Choice Tax Relief, and personal finance blog Money Done Right.

 According to Allec, if you sold a home last year, you may receive a 1099-S in the mail from the escrow company.
 “The thing to keep in mind is that the number on that 1099-S is not necessarily taxable,” Allec adds.
 “For one thing, the amount on that form is the gross proceeds, not net proceeds.”